-Community safety remains a key issue across the District, as the number of residents taking responsibility for their personal safety through our Neighbourhood Watch, 'Home Secure' and 'Good Morning Good Neighbour' Schemes continues to grow.
-Home to many different communities, the Council also recognises the significant and diverse role the voluntary and community sector plays in connecting communities, facilitating a sense of belonging to the area and investing in the capacity of local people.
-6,849 local volunteers are currently registered with Volunteer Now, 417 of whom were recruited during 2017.
-The Council remains committed to supporting local voluntary and community groups through its annual Financial Assistance Scheme.
+Community safety remains a key issue across the District, as the number of residents taking responsibility for their personal safety through our 'Neighbourhood Watch', 'Home Secure' and 'Good Morning Good Neighbour' Schemes continues to grow.
+Home to many different communities, the Council also recognises the significant and diverse role the voluntary and community sector plays in connecting communities and facilitating a sense of belonging to the area.
+The Council remains committed to building community capacity and supporting local voluntary groups through the annual Financial Assistance Scheme.

 Our performance improvement objectives are also based on the issues that matter most to you.
-Over the past two years, almost all respondents to the consultations on the performance improvement objectives agreed with the inclusion of this objective and many identified 'community services' as a priority area for improvement.
-The consultation also reinforced the need for effective engagement with young people and targeted support for the most vulnerable groups within society, both of which will be addressed during 2018-19.
+Over the past three years, almost all respondents to the consultations on the performance improvement objectives agreed with the inclusion of this objective and many identified 'community services' as a priority area for improvement.
+The consultation also reinforced the need for effective engagement with young people and targeted support for the most vulnerable groups within society, both of which will be addressed going forward.